 For further information, please visit the Royal Society of Biology's website.

 The Society supports opportunities for career development at all levels, including microbiologists looking to plan a career break, or return from one.
 The Society is represented on the Royal Society of Biology’s Returners to Bioscience Group, which brings together funders, employers and learned societies to look at the issues surrounding career breaks and seeks to provide resources and mechanisms to support scientists before, during and after a career break.
 The Group’s Returners Resources highlights useful information and resources about bioscience careers breaks.

 Microbiologists taking a career break can maintain their professional links through the Full Concessionary Membership offered by the Microbiology Society.
-We also offer Inclusion Grants to support members who would not otherwise have the opportunity to attend one Society meeting per year, but whose attendance would benefit their professional development.
+We also offer grants to support members who would not otherwise have the opportunity to attend one Society meeting per year, but whose attendance would benefit their professional development.